saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

                     >  to 10.0.2.1 via ge-0/0/3.10
 ```

 Notice the difference in cost.
 Both Juniper and Cisco assigned a cost of 100 to the link, but the cost assigned to the loopback interface differs.

-On the Cisco:
+We can see the following on `ios_xr_1`:

 ```
 RP/0/RP0/CPU0:ios_xr_1#show ospf interface loopback 0